 See iconic animals of Africa such as lions, rhinos, elephants and more on safari, while staying in a stylish and luxurious bush lodge.

 Enjoy the food and wine that have put South Africa on the culinary map.

 Southern Africa, the mythic land of mountains and harbors, wild game reserves and stunning countryside, is our playground for a glorious week.
 Spend a night in Johannesburg, then travel to the wildlife reserve for an African safari experience in the bush, albeit staying in luxurious boutique lodges.
 We’ll take several game drives from our luxurious safari lodge, where we are likely to see lions, leopards, elephants, and rhinos.

-Our small gay group will explore Cape Town’s colonial history and exciting nightlife, then drive along Africa’s southwestern-most coastline from Table Mountain to the Cape of Good Hope, where the Atlantic and Indian Oceans meet.
+Our small gay group will then explore Cape Town’s colonial history and exciting nightlife, including a cable-car ride to the top of Table Mountain and a drive along the continent’s southwestern-most coastline from Table Mountain to the Cape of Good Hope, the tumultuous meeting location of the Atlantic and Indian Oceans meet.